amuacm/nvim/README.md

 ## Installing NVIM using Homebrew

-**This tutorial assumes that users are using either Linux/WSL or MacOS to install nvim**
+This tutorial assumes that users are using either Linux/WSL or MacOS to install nvim.

 While using apt to install nvim is sufficient, in order to get the most recent updated and the ability to use Lua (explained later), it is necessary to use an additional plugin manager.
 For this tutorial, we can use homebrew.

 ### Installing Homebrew
+(Find more information at https://brew.sh/)

 Open up a terminal and type in the following command: